-This helps to reduce the size of the deployment package and the Lambda Layer will be independent of any Lambda Function and the same Lambda Layer can be used for multiple Lambda Functions.
+This helps to reduce the size of the deployment package, and the Lambda Layer will be independent of any Lambda Function, and the same Lambda Layer can be used for multiple Lambda Functions.

 This is a fundamental practice of code reusability in any development lifecycle.

-How does Lambda Layers work?
+How do Lambda Layers work?

-- Open Lambda dashboard again in your AWS console, and select Layers and then click on Create Layer button.
+- Open Lambda dashboard again in your AWS console, select Layers and then click on Create Layer button.

-- Upload the zipped file of the python folder and add a name, description, and compatible runtimes for your layer.
+- Upload the zipped file of the Python folder and add a name, description, and compatible runtimes for your layer.

-- After adding the Lambda Layer you can see it in the Layers below the Lambda Function.
+- After adding the Lambda Layer, you can see it in the Layers below the Lambda Function.

 - It’s time to import the layers into our main Lambda Function.
-After importing both modules as given below you can use the dot operator to get the functions present in the respective module.
+After importing both modules as given below, you can use the dot operator to get the functions present in the respective module.

 - Testing our Lambda Layer!!